jpgiant/Chatty/README.md

 # Chatty
-A real time chat application implemented using Node.js
+A real time chat application implemented using Node.js and socket.io